≡ Menu

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.

-Ford brand’s vehicles accounted for 96% of the company’s total volume as of 3Q 2023, which has remained roughly the same since 2016.
+Ford brand’s vehicles made up a whopping 96% of the company’s total U.S. volume in fiscal 2023.
+This ratio has remained relatively constant since 2016.

 Back To Table Of Contents